misselvexu/mixmicro-apollo/docs/en/faq/faq.md

 Please refer to [Apollo user guide](en/usage/apollo-user-guide)

 ## 5. My application needs different configurations for different server rooms, does Apollo support it?
 Apollo is supported.
 Please refer to `III.
-Cluster independent configuration instructions` in [Apollo User Guide](en/usage/apollo-user-guide)
+Cluster independent configuration instructions` in [Apollo User Guide](en/usage/apollo-user-guide?id=iii-cluster-independent-configuration-instructions)

 ## 6. I have multiple applications that need to use the same configuration, can Apollo support it?
 Apollo is supported.
 Please refer to `IV.
-Multiple AppId using the same configuration` in [Apollo User Guide](en/usage/apollo-user-guide).
+Using the same configuration for multiple AppId` in [Apollo User Guide](en/usage/apollo-user-guide?id=iv-using-the-same-configuration-for-multiple-appid).

 ## 7. Does Apollo support view permission control or configuration encryption?
 Starting from version 1.1.0, apollo-portal adds support for view permissions, which can support configuring an environment to allow only project members to view the configuration of a private Namespace.

-The project members here are
+The project members here are :
-1. the project's administrator
+1. The project's administrator
-2. have the permission to modify or publish the private Namespace in that environment
+2. Have the permission to modify or publish the private Namespace in that environment

 The configuration is very simple, after logging in with the super administrator account, go to `Administrator Tools - System Parameters` page to add or modify `configView.memberOnly.envs` configuration items.